lightspeedwp/lsx/readme.txt

 == Changlog ==

+= 1.3.1 =
+* Fixed the post meta not showing on a custom homepage (child theme)
+* Fixed the archive layout support when BuddyPress is active.

 = 1.3 =
 * Added in support for 'post formats'.
 * Improved Blog Template Styling; Single, Archive and Author pages.